keithmburu/courses/2020-compling/hw/hw3_text_classification.md

 * an equivalent logistic regression baseline
 * a multi-layer perceptron (feed-forward neural network)
   * Try changing the depth (number of layers) and breadth (number of neurons per layer).
 Do you notice a trend in performance?
-* LSTM recurrent neural network
+* LSTM and/or GRU recurrent neural network
-  * Same as MLP.
+  * Also try playing with the depth, etc.

 Extra Credit (+10pts): Figure out how to use a pre-trained GloVe embedding layer instead of learning one from scratch and add this to your performance analysis.